amadeus4dev/developer-guides/docs/resources/covid-19.md

             "rate": 5088.42
 ```

-from the response of Safety Place API, you will get safety scores by category.
+From the response of Safe Place API, you will get an overall safety score and scores for six component categories.

+- Women’s Safety
+- Health & Medical Safety
+- Physical Harm
+- Theft
+- Political Freedoms
+- LGBTQ+ Safety

 ```json
             "subType": "CITY",